 Example:

-Note that most of the signals mentioned in the preceding paragraph were originally placed between the tracks, so you are likely to see it there, and a checkerboard sign to the left of the wrong track
+Note that most of the signals mentioned in the preceding paragraph were originally placed between the tracks, so you are likely to see it there, and a chequerboard sign to the left of the wrong track

 Since with GWB the counter line also has automatic block signalling, GWB is initiated by a main signal showing a proceed aspect (rather than stop as with FB/SFB), combined with a Zs 6 Counter Line Order Signal.
 Withdrawal of GWB is also done with a main signal showing a proceed aspect.